slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 manipulation.
 Whenever possible, projects and/or papers should show a real world demonstration of a robot adjusting its environment.
 I am less interested in projects which eke out small improvements on benchmarks.
+- Unless we are legally forbidden from doing so, all papers/projects will have code, data, and other supplementary material available to help with reproducing results.
 - I am a very hands-on advisor who actively works closely with all lab members.
 I am available for regular or impromptu in-person meetings, and am available on the lab's Slack for additional communication.